NBA opens investigation into Dallas' move to sit players

 The NBA investigation comes just days after the league denied a protest by the Mavericks over a confusing sequence that led to an uncontested basket for Golden State in a two-point win by the Warriors in a game last month.

-That loss was part of an absolute freefall by the Mavericks, who were fourth in the West in mid-February and figured to become a title contender after trading for Irving to play alongside Doncic in a suddenly starry backcourt.
+That loss was part of a freefall by the Mavericks, who were fourth in the West in mid-February and figured to become a title contender after trading for Irving to play alongside Doncic in a suddenly starry backcourt.

 But the Mavericks have gone 7-17 in their last 24 games, with only Sunday's now-meaningless finale against San Antonio remaining.